-To many, Belgian politics may seem like an impenetrable topic – even to those living within the country – but with momentum building towards an eventual conclusion, it’s time to explain.
+To many – even those living within the country – Belgian politics may seem like an impenetrable topic, but with momentum building towards an eventual conclusion, it’s time to explain.

-As of now, it has been almost 500 days since the last elections, on 27 May 2019, split Belgium in two as Flanders voted overwhelmingly to the right while Wallonia voted mainly left, and over 600 days since the previous government, led by Charles Michel of the Francophone liberal party (MR), fell in December 2018 after the Flemish rightwing N-VA left the government following Michel’s decision to support the UN Migration Pact.
+As of now, it has been almost 500 days since the last elections, on 27 May 2019, split Belgium in two as Flanders voted overwhelmingly to the right while Wallonia voted mainly left; and over 600 days since the previous government, led by Charles Michel of the Francophone liberal MR party, fell in December 2018 after the Flemish rightwing N-VA left the government following Michel’s decision to support the UN Migration Pact.

 What happened since then?